 How to reboot your iPhone 7

-- Press and hold down the On/Off button on the right side
+- Press and hold down the On/Off button on the right side.

 - While continuing to hold the On/Off button, press and hold the volume down button on the left side of your iPhone.

-Hold both buttons as the screen turns off, and keep holding them until the screen turns back on and displays the Apple logo.
+- Hold both buttons as the screen turns off, and keep holding them until the screen turns back on and displays the Apple logo.

 How to put your iPhone or iPad into DFU mode

-- Make sure iTunes is running.
+- Make sure that iTunes (macOS Mojave and PCs) or Finder (macOS Catalina and later) is running.

 Reminder: If you see any logos on your device, you might be in Recovery Mode, but you're not in DFU mode.
 If Recovery Mode works, great.
 If not, try for DFU Mode again.